What do puffy eyes, swollen ankles, and a stuffed-up head have in common?

-So it's up to you to eliminate it yourself through moving and deep breathing!
-(Another reason why a sedentary lifestyle can take years off your life.)
+So it's up to you to eliminate it yourself through moving and deep breathing (another reason why a sedentary lifestyle can take years off your life.)
+(4, 5)

-You definitely need to be pro-active when it comes to lymph management.
+You definitely need to be proactive when it comes to lymph management.
+(6)

-- Lymph nodes that serve as checkpoints for mostly dead or dying immune cells that have already done their job fighting infection or are in the heat of doing so
+Lymph nodes - serve as checkpoints for mostly dead or dying immune cells that have already done their job fighting infection or are in the heat of doing so (11)

-Given that about 80% of the immune system resides in the gut, it should come as no surprise that the gastrointestinal (GI) tract also contains some lymphatic tissue making it part of the lymphatic system, too.
-(4)
+Given that about 80% of the immune system resides in the gut, it should come as no surprise that the gastrointestinal (GI) tract also contains some lymphatic tissue, making it part of the lymphatic system, too.
+(13, 14)

 As lymph makes its way to the collection centers (nodes) the vessels carrying it merge.
 Then they become part of a more extensive, denser network of vessels that eventually morph into lymphatic ducts.
-Just like small streams emptying into larger ones and finally winding up in a river.
+This is just like small streams emptying into larger ones and finally winding up in a river.
+(15)

 Then the ducts deposit lymph into veins for its last hurrah until its final exit through your bladder, bowel, and sweat.

-Ignored and under-rated by medicine and science for far too long, your lymphatic system is now known to have several critically essential roles to play in keeping you healthy.
-(5)
+Ignored and underrated by medicine and science for far too long, your lymphatic system is now known to have several critically essential roles to play in keeping you healthy.
+(3)

 Given how vital these functions are, it makes sense to keep lymph flowing so that you live toxin-free.
 But sometimes things don't go as planned.